hi-Kartik2004/react-multilingual-content-pkg/README.md

 ### Coming Up in Next version
-You can pass in array of langauges you wanna show as options in the select element, for users to shift the content on the page to.
+You can pass in array of langauges you wanna show as options in the select element, for users to shift the content of the page to.